deepanshs/mrsimulator/docs/signal_processing.rst

     >>> sim.config.decompose_spectrum = "spin_system"
     >>> sim.run()

 ..
-Note, in the previous example, both sites/spin-systems got the same extent of Gaussian
+Note, in the previous example, both sites/spin systems got the same extent of Gaussian
 .. line-broadening.
 The following example illustrates how you can apply you might want to apply a different set of
 ..
 In order to apply different processes to each signal,
 .. we must set the simulation config to decompose the spectrum.